 We’ll provide a coach from Bristol Temple Meads station to take everyone to the course venue at Barton Camp.
 We’ll agree personal travel arrangements with everyone before the camp to ensure they can get to Bristol safely.
-You can come by train, plane coach or get a lift to the station, but you will need to make your own travel plans.
+You can come by train, plane to Bristol airport, coach or get a lift to the station, but you will need to make your own travel plans.
 We want the course to be accessible to everyone, so we have a special bursary fund to ensure that travel cost is not a barrier to taking part.

 How does the Bursary work?